Ranking Rochesters: Best Rochesters in Jane Eyre Adaptations

 "Jane.
 Look at me."

-Positive: Unlike Scott and Hurt, viewers could never accuse Hinds of not pushing the boundaries.
-Hinds commits himself to portraying a fierce and deeply-flawed Rochester.
-He exhibits Rochester's "state of proud independence" that “disdain[s] every part but that of the giver and protector.”
-As a result, the viewer is able to see those flaws broken down by the end of the adaptation when, unable to give Jane any of the things he formerly valued as expressions of love, all he can do is cry in her arms and bare his vulnerabilities.
-Though Hinds's Rochester spends most his time scowling and sulking (a problem addressed below), he also shows a great deal of joy, particularly in the scenes following the proposal and before the failed wedding.
+Positive: Viewers could never accuse Hinds of being too sedate, unlike Scott and Hurt.
+Hinds is committed to portraying a fiercely flawed Rochester.
+He exhibits Rochester's “state of proud independence” that “disdain[s] every part but that of the giver and protector.”
+Viewers see those flaws broken down by the end of the adaptation when, unable to give Jane any of the things he formerly valued as expressions of love, all he can do is cry in her arms.
+Though Hinds's Rochester spends most his time scowling and sulking (a problem addressed below), he also exhibits joy, particularly in the scenes following the proposal and before the failed wedding.
 His smile is so rare that it feels more special when we see it.

 Negative: I'm not entirely sure whether I should have ranked Hinds ahead of Hurt.
-It's difficult to compare the two because their sins in portraying the character are exact opposites of the other.
-Where Hurt is too sedate and not expressive enough, Hinds's Rochester at his worst is a loose cannon, a screamer, and a total jerk.
-Hinds' portrayal is perhaps the most mixed bag.
-His aggressiveness either works well or not at all.
-Unfortunately the latter is often the case, particularly in the leaving scene where he just screams at Jane until she makes it to the carriage.
+It's difficult to compare the two because their sins in portraying the character are exact opposites.
+If Hurt isn’t expressive enough, Hinds's Rochester at his worst is a loose cannon and, quit frankly, a jerk.
+Hinds' portrayal is a mixed bag.
+His aggressiveness either works well or not at all, such as in leaving scene where he just screams at Jane until she makes it to the carriage.

 5. Orson Welles, Jane Eyre 1943